 So now you’ve found, investigated, and remediated any compromised sites.
 Why does this happen, and what do you do next?

-RiskIQ can help security teams by providing a system of record and monitoring on the status of the external attack surface.
-You can view assets in Inventory at an individual level or at an aggregate level to understand exposure and the progress of a security program.
+RiskIQ can help cyber security teams by providing a system of record and monitoring on the status of the external digital attack surface.
+You can view assets in Inventory at an individual level or at an aggregate level to understand exposure and the progress of a cyber security program.